Wonderful Home Birth (42 weeks 5 days, 10 pounds).

-This is the story, in her own words, of Ruth Osman, a member of the Home Birth Chat Group UK.
+This is the story, in her own words, of one of the members of the Home Birth group I adminned.
+Home Birth Support.

 “Finally got round to typing this up, birth story of baby born at home at 42+5 weighing 10lbs.